Mass-varying neutrino in light of cosmic microwave background and weak lensing: Discussion and conclusions

-A crucial point for the forthcoming Euclid mission will be the study and implementation of an efficient way of including non-linear corrections on the matter power spectrum calculations, {\sc halofit} being only suitable for $\Lambda$CDM cosmologies.
-In fact, delving into the deep non-linear regime of matter perturbations could significantly improve parameter estimation, fully exploiting the high potentiality of the TWL from Euclid.
+A crucial point for the forthcoming Euclid mission is to study and implement an efficient way of including non-linear corrections on the matter power spectrum calculations with {\sc halofit} being only suitable for $\Lambda$CDM cosmologies.
+Delving into the deep non-linear regime of matter perturbations could significantly improve parameter estimation by fully exploiting the high potentiality of the TWL from Euclid.